ThePerfectStrangers/TechnicalDocumentation/README.md

 ## Acoustic

 The band can perform in smaller venues with an acoustic set up.
 This setup replaces the full drum set with a smaller percussion setup, removes the need for IEMs and the IEM box, and shrinks the overall stage footprint.
+This configuration differs per show as it aligns more closely with the set list.
+For any documentation or requirements, please contact the band directly at [technical@theperfectstrangers.band](mailto:technical@theperfectstrangers.band?subject=Acoustic Set Up for The Perfect Strangers).

 ### Input + Equipment